Hammertoe Surgery in Brooklyn

-If these conservative methods are unsuccessful in treating your deformity, then corrective toe surgery by podiatry physicians should be considered.
+If these conservative podiatry treatments are unsuccessful in treating your deformity, then corrective cosmetic foot surgery by podiatry physicians should be considered.

 The surgical correction of your toe deformity may be performed by a foot doctor in the office, outpatient surgical center or as one-day hospital surgery.